Little Kids Rock Makes Fundraising and Program Management Rock with Salesforce

 LKR captures all programs-related data in Salesforce: everything from teacher support and communication to the number of instruments donated and millions of dollars that have been invested into public schools.
 Salesforce reports and dashboards give the LKR team a real-time view of all inputs, outputs, and outcomes, which helps them make more informed decisions on how to improve its programs.
 These robust analytics also allow LKR to easily share the impact that it’s having on music education to funders.

-LKR’s teacher portal, built on Community Cloud, allows teachers to log in, order instruments for their classrooms, and submit program assessments.
+LKR’s teacher portal, built on Experience Cloud for Nonprofits, allows teachers to log in, order instruments for their classrooms, and submit program assessments.
 “By automating these processes in Salesforce, we’ve saved thousands of valuable hours of staff time that are now directed to areas of effort that better serve the mission of our organization,” says Laura Subotky, Director of Innovation and Technology and member of the Little Kids Rock team since 2003.
 “We have been able to customize different aspects of the platform to meet our needs as we’ve grown.”

 Little Kids Rock & Salesforce.org: Partners in the Community